Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work in thermodynamics and statistical mechanics

 We assume that initially we had a system with Hamiltonian $H(\lambda) = H$ in thermal equilibrium with a heat bath at a temperature $T$.
 According to statistical mechanics, its state is then given by the Gibbs density operator

-where $Z = \tr(e^{-\beta H})$ is the partition function and $\beta = 1/T$ in units with Boltzmann's constant equal to~1.
-We can also write this expression in terms of the energy eigenvalues $E_n$ and eigenvectors $|n\rangle$.
+where $Z = \tr(e^{-\beta H})$ is the partition function and $\beta = 1/T$ (we choose Boltzmann's constant $k_B$ equal to unity).
+We may also write this expression in terms of the energy eigenvalues $E_n$ and eigenvectors $|n\rangle$.
 The probability of finding the system in the state $|n\rangle$ is therefore,